Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-You expect constant admiration and understanding from others and can become resentful when you feel this isn’t provided.
+They expect constant admiration and understanding from others and can become resentful when they feel this isn’t provided.

 Isolation from Loved Ones